nickbrandt/GitLab/doc/integration/gitpod.md

 ## Configure your GitLab instance with Gitpod **(CORE ONLY)**

+The integration of Gitpod with GitLab is enabled on GitLab.com and available to all users.
+For GitLab self-managed instances, a GitLab administrator needs to enable it through the admin settings.

+First, you (GitLab admin) need to set up a Gitpod instance to integrate with GitLab.
-If you are new to Gitpod, head over to the [Gitpod documentation](https://www.gitpod.io/docs/self-hosted/latest/self-hosted/) and get your instance up and running.
+Head over to the [Gitpod documentation](https://www.gitpod.io/docs/self-hosted/latest/self-hosted/) to get your instance up and running.
+Once done:

 1. In GitLab, go to **Admin Area > Settings > General**.
 1. Expand the **Gitpod** configuration section.